 Highlights on Saisse’s expansive resume since 2011 include producing, arranging and performing on Rick Braun’s Sings With Strings with the Prague Symphony Orchestra; arranging and playing on the trumpeter’s Swingin’ in the Snow; co-writing and co-producing two tracks on Braun’s most recent release Can You Feel It; arranging for BWB (Braun-Kirk Whalum-Norman Brown)’s Michael Jackson songbook Human Nature; producing and co-composing “Time Never Sleeps,” on Peter White’s 2012 release Here We Go and playing piano and keyboards on the guitarist’s 2014 album Smile; co-composing the score for Milla Jovovich’s Faces in the Crowd film (2011); and scoring actress Stana Katic’s (“Castle”) community service documentary Alternative Travel Project.

 More recently, Saisse arranged and produced a remake of “When You Wish Upon A Star” for an exclusive video featuring young YouTube stars the Blu-ray edition of Disney’s Signature Collection Release of Pinocchio.
-He continues composing additional music for the CBS drama Madam Secretary, is the go-to-composer for Variety's commercials and in 2016 performed on the score for The History Channel’s highly rated reboot of the classic Roots miniseries.
+He continues composing additional music for the CBS drama Madam Secretary, is the go-to- composer for Variety's commercials and in 2016 performed on the score for The History Channel’s highly rated reboot of the classic Roots miniseries.
 The keyboardist co-scored Faces In The Crowd , Milla Jovovich’sfilm, released in 2011; composed incidental music for famed director Stephen Hopkins’ new film Race (The Jesse Owens Story); was guest pianist and string arranger on “Now,” the title track and single for Chicago’s latest album; penned several cues featured on the hit TV show The Real Husbands of Hollywood; wrote material with Chicago lead singer/bassist Jason Scheff.
 Saisse has also been writing new material with the late vocal legend Al Jarreau and toured with Braun and saxophonist Warren Hill.
+Saisse has also been composing commercials for major companies like Karma Electric Cars and Fender Guitars on behalf of Variety Magazine.

 In September 2016, Saisse worked on Cider: Hard & Soft, the third album project of 20 year old female Japanese drum sensation Senri Kawaguchi.
 The band he assembled is a new incarnation of his power trio PSP, with Senri on drums and Armand Sabal-Lecco (Paul Simon, Herbie Hancock, Al Di Meola, Stanley Clarke) on bass.
-The lineup, collectively known as Triangle, will make its live debut at the Tokyo Jazz Festival in September 2017.
+The lineup, collectively known as Triangle, made its live debut at the Tokyo Jazz Festival and played four other dates on a tour in September 2017.
+A live DVD of these performances was recorded.

 “I’m really excited about this unique departure, experimenting with a new business model and tapping into the strength of my devoted social media followers, to release these new singles,” Saisse says.
 “Creatively, I like the idea of focusing on one single at a time and bringing fresh new ‘blood’ to the trio sound with guests like Marc and Gumbi.
 It’s exhilarating to have the opportunity to push the envelope and create music off the beaten tracks.”